Holidays Around the World in Spanish!

 La Tamalada de Nochebuena!

-During the day, Mexican families gather for a “tamalada” or multi-generational tamale making session.
-In fact, some people refer to this time of year as “tamale season,” (although tamales are delicious all year long!)
+During the day, Mexican families gather for a “tamalada” or multi-generational tamale-making session.
+Some people refer to this time of year as “tamale season,” (although tamales are delicious all year!)

 Santuranticuy Festival!